Picked up and blown by the wind, the snow stabbed at him like tiny knives.

 Or, rather, these days, it was standard operating procedure in this kingdom.

 The voices of the people were ignored.
 Petitions for relief, for salvation, were crumpled up and thrown away.
 The imperial ministers labored only to benefit themselves, concerned themselves only with how best to exploit the people and the kingdom for their own gain.
-Especially with the coronation of a new emperor, alarmed to feel the ground shifting beneath their feet, all their frantic efforts only exacerbated the decline.
+Especially with the coronation of a new emperor, alarmed to feel the ground shifting beneath their feet, all their frantic efforts further exacerbated the decline.

 They didn’t give a damn about the kingdoms or its citizens.
 Or rather, far from taking him for granted, they viewed the common man as the enemy.
 That was why Hyouchuu hid his credentials inside his pack.
 He couldn’t very well travel with his status on display, and certainly not of late.